tcox17/Bachelor_Project/README.md

 *Age Difference* - The absolute value of the difference between the lead's and individual contestant's ages <br />
 *Same Region* - Dummy variable to determine if the lead and the contestant are from the same region - 0 if different, 1 if same <br />
 *Target* - The predictor variable - 0 if eliminated, 1 if winner <br />

+We have also completed exploratory data analysis on both our inital data sources prior to transformation & our combined data set.
+Our EDA process & data visualizations can be seen in the Final Rose Project.ipynb file. <br />

 **Data Preparation for Modeling** <br />
 Once we built our complete data set, we had to create some calculated columns to be used in our model. <br />